Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

   <img src="./images/exp4a_gt.png"/>
 </p>

 The first row of images comes from experiment 4a and the second row is corresponding ground truth.
-Using these two pretrained models, we can see that the model fails to output the correct ray traced reflections and colors.
+Using these two pretrained models, that have not seen each other's input/output distributions we can see that the ensemble fails to output the correct ray traced reflections and colors.
 However, it does reduce much of the high frequency noise from the input.
 Given these results we wanted to train a denoiser model that was trained on the distribution of data that came from the the super sampling model.

 #### Experiment4b/c/d Results
 <p align="center">